rfleming71/JungleBus/README.md

 # JungleBus
-Simple service bus built on top of Amazon Web Services
+Transactional service bus built on top of Amazon Web Services.

 # Creating the Bus
 Creates a service bus that can send and recieve messages